Itai-Nelken/itai-lang/new_spec.md

 A trait defines functions that implementing types must implement.
 Traits are used for generic type constraints. \
-A trait can have generic types, but they can't be limited. \
+A trait can have generic types. \
 The `This` type is an alias for the implementing type. \
 Functions defined in traits must not be private, so they are automatically marked as public.